 It’s tempting to put your dog next to you in the front seat.
 However, the best way to keep your dog safe is to put them in the back seat and secure them with a crate or harness.

 How do you secure pets in a car?

 It’s essential to restrain your pup.
 Avoid letting them stick their heads out the window — even if it’s cute.
 Check local state laws.
 Some do not allow unrestrained dogs to move about the vehicle.
-Secure a pet with a harness, dog seatbelt, or crate.
-When using a crate, be sure to buckle the seatbelt around it and put a loose, lightweight blanket over it.
+Additionally, it’s not generally safe (and some locations restrict) the practice of keeping your dog in a truck bed — whether or not they are restrained.
+Secure a pet with a harness, dog seat belt, or crate.
+When using a crate, buckle the seatbelt around it and put a loose, lightweight blanket over it.
 Pet owners should put the crate in the backseat behind the driver or passenger.

 What are some effective safety devices for dogs in cars?

-Crash-tested car seats, harnesses, and seatbelts for dogs and crates are great layers of protection.
+Crash-tested car seats, harnesses, and seatbelts for dogs and crates are great options to keep your pets safe in the car.
 Hammocks offer another option, but they should always be used with a harness.
 A CPS-certified product or one that has undergone a rigorous crash test is the best option.

-No, we wouldn’t recommend using a human seatbelt on your dog because human seatbelts aren’t designed with a dog’s safety needs in mind.
-A dog seatbelt is designed for your dog’s body size.
+No, we wouldn’t recommend using a human seatbelt on your dog.
+Human seat belts aren’t designed with a dog’s safety needs in mind.
+A dog seatbelt is designed for your dog’s body size and overall shape.
 It attaches to their collar and can protect your pup if you crash or stop suddenly.